EMNIPUN/EMNIPUN/README.md

 - 💻 I am a self-taught `Full Stack Developer` and a `Machine Learning Developer`

-- 📝 I have a strong interest in `Data Science` and `Artificial Intelligence`
+- 📝 I have a strong interest in `Full stack Development` and `Artificial Intelligence`

 - 🤔 I’m looking to collaborate with any Open - Source  `Full Stack` and `Machine Learning` projects